zak-45/SpleeterGUI-Chataigne-Module/README.md

 ```
-To install Python Portable with spleeter module, use the Install button.
+To install Python Portable with spleeter module, use the Install button if not already done.
 This will do the necessary steps to put on your system a running spleeter python module

-zip file avaialble for Win / Linux x86_64 / MacOs universal2
+zip file available for Win / Linux x86_64 / MacOS universal2

 ```